jamesquinlan/Intro-Stats-MAT150/README.md

 ## Objectives

 In this course, you will learn fundamentals of graphic and numeric data analysis, inferences about population means, and hypothesis testing that you can use to answer research questions in a variety of experimental situations.
-You will also learn how to use a comprehensive statistical software called R (RStudio Cloud) to conduct your analyses, and how to interpret, organize, and explain your results and conclusions in written and verbal formats.This course fulfills a requirement in the applied mathematics major and many other major programs.
+You will also learn how to use a comprehensive statistical software called R (RStudio Cloud) to conduct your analyses, and how to interpret, organize, and explain your results and conclusions in written and verbal formats.
+This course fulfills a requirement in the applied mathematics major, data science major, and many other major programs.
 It can also be used for a mathematics minor.

 ## Textbook